carlbeech/fast-duplicate-finder/README.md

 * Pattern matching of files is performed by using SHA256, not MD5.
 * The program outputs a runnable script that contains the necessary file delete commands, so you can review/ammend before you run.
 * Can output linux (bash) output, or windows (batch file) output
+* Automatically detects and adapts output for the OS
+* Both GUI and command line versions of the program.

 Key Concepts
 ============